e271828e/Flight.jl/docs/notes/design/framework_spec.md

-An **activation at `T`** re-runs Stratum C with a different scalar: table cells re-typed by the leaf walk over the declared types (§13.2 — tier-dependent on producer-fed cells, over the consumer declaration on root slots), table and state buffers re-laid-out, workspace allocators re-invoked at `T` (a continuous component's scratch carries the activation's scalar, §9.3), probe chain re-run.
+An **activation at `T`** re-runs Stratum C with a different scalar: table cells re-typed by the leaf walk over the declared types (§13.2 — tier-dependent on producer-fed cells, over the consumer declaration on root slots), table and state buffers re-laid-out, workspace allocators re-invoked at `T` (re-invoked, not introduced — the first invocation precedes the Stratum B probes, §14.1/§14.3; a continuous component's scratch carries the activation's scalar, §9.3), probe chain re-run.
 Structure and schedule are `T`-independent by construction.

 **Each activation probes exactly the function set it can execute.** A `Dual` activation (linearization, gradient trim) evaluates the model at a frozen